 CBC and blood chemistry values values that include AST, ALT and Free T4, a muscle biopsy, TSH test, 2M Antibody Blood Test for myositis, radiography and ultrasound, pre- and post-exercise blood lactate levels, PCR tests for infectious agents such as toxoplasmosis, ProBNP (or other natriuretic peptide test, e.g. Antech Cardio-BNP) for acute heart disease (cardiomyopathy), free myoglobin, blood potassium level.

-Frequently, these and other test that you veterinarian ordered, the pet’s history and the veterinarian’s physical examination will point to the source and cause of your pet’s abnormally high CK level.
+Frequently, these and other test that your veterinarian ordered, the pet’s history and the veterinarian’s physical examination will point to the source and cause of your pet’s abnormally high CK level.
 But when your veterinarian is still uncertain, there is another option: The total amount of CK in your pet’s blood is composed of a number slightly different molecules (isoenzymes, macroenzymes) depending on where in the body they originated.
 Physicians have long used tests that assay the amount of each type of CK isoenzyme to help determine where in the body the problem is originating (skeletal muscle, heart muscle or some other source).
-The normal levels for each of CK ‘s isoenzymes have been determined for dogs and cats. (read here) This test can be ordered for dogs and cats.
+The normal levels for each of CK’s isoenzymes have been determined for dogs and cats. (read here) This test can be ordered for dogs and cats.
 The test is available through Antech Labs/VCA or at Cornell (# S7592 CPK isoenzymes).

-Are There Situations When A Pet’s CK Level Might Be Too Low?
+Are There Situations When My Pet’s CK Level Might Be Too Low?

 Some time ago, a study was performed to see if a deficiency in the heart isoenzyme of CK (CK MB) might be responsible or involved in the sudden heart failure seen in Doberman pinschers (acute cardiomyopathy).
 The scientists reported that that isoenzyme was indeed low in dogs experiencing that form of heart failure. (read here)